pugtech-co/pugtech-co.github.io/content/about/_index.md

     <strong>Ben Thomas</strong> is a former management consultant and an experienced operator.
 He has bachelor's degrees in Economics and Math from the University of Virginia.
 In his free time, he enjoys running faster, farther, and more frequently than you.
 </div>
 <div class="founder-bio" id="tindell-bio">
     <strong>Tindell Lockett</strong> is either a Civil War General or the best damn programmer you will ever meet.
-He has bachelor's degrees in Math and Computer Science from the College of William and Mary and a Q-level security clearance.
+He has bachelor's degrees in Math and Computer Science from the College of William and Mary and a penchant for fermentation.
 </div>
 <div class="founder-bio" id="peter-bio">
     <strong>Peter Forsee</strong> is a software engineer and engineering manager with over a decade of experience.
 He has no degrees but he does have 5 kids, 2 dogs, 7 turkeys, and 20-50 chickens depending on how hungry his household has been recently.
 He uses the income generated from PugTech to fund his bubble bath addiction.